Why All Philosophical Theories Are Non-Sensical

 More importantly, the same situation that makes M2 true (if it obtains) will make M2 false (if it doesn't) -- that is, Blair's owning the said book.
 If the latter obtains, M2 is true; if it doesn't, M2 is false.

-[The significance of these seemingly innocuous, perhaps even trite, remarks will also become apparent.
+[The significance of these seemingly innocuous, perhaps even trite, remarks will also become apparent reasonably quickly.
 Some might object that ownership is a rather complex, or even vague, notion.
-I have dealt with that objection here and here, where it will become clear that the vagueness or complexity of this term doesn't affect the points being made in this Essay.]
+I have dealt with that objection here and here, where it will become clear that neither its vagueness nor its complexity affects the points being made in this Essay.]

 That is, we know what (possible) state of affairs M2-type sentences express.